mozilla-releng/relengdocs/how-to/release/mozillavpn.rst

       # for the next command for signing
       debsign -k Release --re-sign *.dsc *.buildinfo *.changes dput ppa:mozillacorp/mozillavpn mozillavpn*.changes

+   An email will be sent by lauchpad to release+ubuntu-store@mozilla.com.

+   If the build fails for some reason (i.e.: GPG key rotated), and the server complains the package has already been uploaded, then `dput`_ can be run with `-f`_ to force the upload/override.

 6. The build should eventually show up on `launchpad`_.
 You can also `watch the state of the builds here`_.